 One characteristic that sets people who live high-leverage lives apart from the average person is that they're constantly pushing themselves, the people around them and their resources to achieve higher, better more profound things.
 People who live high-leverage lives do not make temporary friends.
 They make exemplary friends and they keep them for life.

 This kind of thinking influences and carries over into every aspect of their lives.

-- People who live high-leverage lives don't live episodic lives.
-They make sure that every chapter of their life integrates, enhances and builds on each new chapter.
+People who live high-leverage lives don't live episodic lives.
+They make sure that every chapter of their life integrates, enhances and builds on the last.

-- They do not squander their time or energy.
-They know how to prioritize their options and resources so they can achieve the maximum impact or results within the minimum period of time.
+They do not squander their time or energy.
+They know how to prioritize their options and resources so they can achieve the maximum impact or results with the minimum expenditure of time and energy.

-- They don't spend–they invest.
-Whether that's money, time, energy or resources.
+They don't spend–they invest.
+They focus on acquiring assets that will help them in their journey, whether that's money, time, energy or resources.
 Sometimes they invest in their image and status.
-But every expense carries with it a calculated return-on-investment that brings in geometrically increasing yields.
+But every expense carries with it a calculated return-on-investment intended to bring in geometrically increasing yields.

-Now think of yourself, your clique, your business or whatever, as an integrated system.
+Now think of yourself, your clique, your business venture, as an integrated system.
 Are your greatest assets going to waste?
 Are your dependencies getting the better of you?
-People who live high-leverage lives get maximum functionality out of their resources and assets until they are all tapped out or have to be replaced.
+People who live high-leverage lives get maximum utility out of their resources and assets until they are all tapped out or have to be replaced.

 My guess is that you aren't paying enough consideration to what you already have.
 What are your strengths?
 These are your points of leverage.
 Now, how can you direct those strengths toward more productive and beneficial outcomes?
 Now go figure out where it fits in with somebody else's needs.

 Creating maximum leverage means coming to the realization that optimal leverage is merely an ideal–a moving target.
-You can never max out on your leverage and you can never milk your resources enough.
-Because when you live a high-leverage life you enjoy no excuses about constraints.
+You can never max out on your leverage and you can never leverage your resources enough.
+The market for potential is infinite.
+Because when you live a high-leverage life you endure no excuses about constraints.